google-marketing-solutions/crmint/docsource/docs/quickstart/cloudshell.md

     > Once this script has completed executing, the installation is complete.

-1.  <a href="https://console.cloud.google.com/appengine/services?project=crmint-dev-test">Open your CRMint application</a> with the default service.
+1. [Open your CRMint application](https://console.cloud.google.com/appengine/services) with the default service.